ClickAndObey/service-maturity-checklist/docs/sre.md

 ### Documentation

 1. [ ] Development, Deployment, and Testing are all documented and linked in the main README.
-2. [ ] documents exist for all major decisions about the service.
+2. [ ] Documents exist for all major decisions about the service.
 3. [ ] Design document exists detailing the need of this service with impacted services and customers called out.

 ### Continuous Integration